GitJackL/Generate-README-App/README.md

 ## Contributing

-f
+Put Pizzas on their face and join me in town to run around with pizza faces

 ## Tests

-f
+More pizzas

 ## Questions

-If you have any questions about the repo, open an issue or contact f directly at f.
+If you have any questions about the repo, open an issue or contact PizzaGirl111 directly at pizzagirl@pizzas.pizza.